European space exploration lags far behind private space developer SpaceX

 thaddeus cesari

-In addition, SpaceX has successfully launched the first civilian manned spacecraft in the United States as of 2020 in partnership with NASA.
-France, where the Ariane 6 project started, and Italy, where the Vega C project started, are calling on European countries to 'technically and industrially respond' to the rise of SpaceX.
-Ars Technica points out that it is unclear whether it will produce results or how quickly European countries will act.
+In addition, SpaceX, in partnership with NASA, has successfully launched America's first privately manned spacecraft as of 2020.
+The ministers of France, where the Ariane 6 project began, and Italy, where the Vega C project began, have called for 'technical and industrial responses' from European countries to the rise of SpaceX, but it is unclear what results this will produce and how quickly European countries will act, Ars Technica points out.

 in Posted by log1p_kr